 For the strawberry layer:

-- For the strawberry swirl, put ¼ cup of the sauce in a small bowl and process it until completely smooth.
-If you don't have an immersion blender or some type of appliance to puree it, you can omit the swirl and use the whole amount of strawberry sauce for the bottom layer.
-Also, use part mashed strawberries and part chopped (from the sauce) to have different textures.
+- Place ¼ cup of the strawberry sauce (above) in a small bowl and process it until completely smooth.
+If you don't have an immersion blender or other appliance to puree it, you can omit the swirl and use the whole amount of sauce for the bottom layer.

 For the crumb crust:

-You have the alternative of making a no-bake crust or baking it for 10 minutes (it will make it firmer).
+- You can make a no-bake crust or bake it for 10 minutes (it will make it firmer).

 - Have ready a 9-inch round pie dish (pie plate).

-- Add the brown sugar and pulse once or twice to mix.
+- Grind 1 and ¾ cups graham cracker crumbs in the food processor.
+Add 2 tablespoons brown sugar and pulse once or twice to mix.

-- OR transfer the crumbs to a medium mixing bowl, add the brown sugar and mix with a spoon until well combined.
+- Drizzle ½ cup melted butter over the crumb mixture and pulse until combined and no dry spots remain.
+It will look like wet sand.
+Or transfer the crumbs to a medium mixing bowl, add the brown sugar and mix it with a spoon until it is well combined.
 Add the melted butter and mix with a spoon or spatula until the mixture looks like wet sand.

 - Put this mixture in the prepared pie pan and press firmly onto the sides and bottom.
 I recommend you start with the sides and make sure the angle where the side meets the base is firm.

-- Mix cream cheese in a large bowl until very smooth and no lumps remain.
-It’s easier if you use a handheld mixer but you can do it by hand with some arm muscle or if it’s at room temperature.
+- Mix 8 oz cream cheese in a large bowl until very smooth and no lumps remain.
+It’s easier if you use a handheld mixer but you can do with a hand whisk.

-- Gradually add the condensed milk and mix until well incorporated.
+- Gradually add the 1 can condensed milk and mix until well incorporated.
 Scrape the sides a few times with a rubber spatula.

-- Add the lemon juice and mix.
+- Add 3 tablespoons lemon juice and mix.
 The batter will instantly stiffen and thicken.

-- Add vanilla and mix.
+- Add ½ teaspoon vanilla and mix.
 I use a spatula at the end to fold everything and make sure it's all one well-integrated mixture.

 To assemble: